ForNeVeR/tdlib.native/README.md

 On **Ubuntu 22.04**, the TDLib version provided by tdlib.native is compiled against OpenSSL 3.0.

+On **macOS**, the TDLib version provided by tdlib.native is compiled against OpenSSL 3.0.

 On **Windows**, [Microsoft Visual C++ Redistributable][cpp.redist] of version 2019 or higher is required by TDLib.

 Documentation